surftemp/slstr-preprocessor/README.md

 !
 Process visual band 4 from the nadir view, using the constructed neighbourhood mapping, and applying the mean function !
 Possible functions are represented by module constants FUNCTION_MEAN, FUNCTION_MAX, FUNCTION_MIN_MAX_DIFF, FUNCTION_SD ! vis_output_radiance is a 2D array pre-allocated to receive the output.
-Use the 5 nearest neighbours.
+Use up to the 5 nearest neighbours.
 ! use width=1500,height=1200 for nadir view
 ! use width=900,height=1200 for oblique view
 REAL, ALLOCATABLE, DIMENSION(:,:) :: vis_output_radiance